ComCatLab/welcome-guide/docs/sources/tutorials/espresso_compilation.md

 ### Intel OneAPI

 Modulefiles solve the above problems and offer some additional benefits.
-In short, modulefiles provide a convenient way to dynamically change the users’ environment.
+In short, modulefiles provide a convenient way to dynamically change the user's environment.
 This may involve modifying environment variables, defining shell functions, or loading other modulefiles.
 The Digital Research Alliance clusters use [Lmod][lmod] to manage modulefiles.
 Lmod provides the `sh_to_modulefile`